 Be careful when using overhead storage.
 Thieves can easily slide your stuff to the front and step off the bus with it.
 Storing your things under the bus is quite safe.
 Some of the bigger bus companies now give you a ticket for your bags and insure them (for next to nothing).
 This still seems to keep them watchful that everyone gets their own bags.
 In all the years and "millions" of bus rides, I've never lost a bag.

 Read more about what to expect on the bus.

 Driving in Ecuador still scares me.
 Big city driving in North America is cake compared to what happens on the roads of Ecuador.
 Many inexperienced and daredevil drivers speed everywhere.
 There are a few traffic signs, but hardly any Ecuadorians pay attention to them.
 The round-abouts of Quito are especially nerve-racking for me.

 Most people advise against renting a car, but it is available and may be a convenient way for some to travel Ecuador.
 We have actually come to enjoy driving in Ecuador and do rent a car whenever we have to money to do so.

 For more info on renting a car.
 Click here.

 If you do decide to drive, follow all traffic signs and be very cautious.
-Not only do you have to watch for crazy drivers, but the roads are full of unexpected potholes and blind turns.
+Not only do you have to watch for crazy drivers, but the roads may have unexpected potholes or speed bumps and blind turns.
 These turns are usually where a bus will decide to pass another.
-AH!
+Ahhh!

 To rent a car you'll need your passport, a credit card and your home country driver's license.
 If you're going to be in the country under six months this all you need.
 You can get an international license before leaving for Ecuador, but it isn't necessary unless you'll be in the country longer than six months.
 If staying for more than six months, you will have to apply for an Ecuadorian driver's license.